Luligu/matterbridge/README.md

 ### onStart(reason?: string)
 The method onStart() is where you have to create your MatterbridgeDevice and add all needed clusters and command handlers.

+The MatterbridgeDevice class has the create cluster methods already done and all command handlers needed (see plugin examples).

 The method is called when Matterbridge load the plugin.

 ### onConfigure()